 Written by Mark Coles - Follow on Google+ | Facebook | Twitter

-Without doubt, the split squat is a great exercise, and one that I include in many of the programmes that I write.
+Without doubt, the split squat is a great exercise.
 Done correctly it will greatly improve flexibility, and will dramatically improve strength through the hamstrings, glutes and quads.
 Done incorrectly it has the potential to cause quite a few injuries.

 Many people who add in the split squat to beginner programmes, have little regard for how hard this exercise actually is.
 It's not a lunge, and it's certainly not a case of simply going up and down.

 Done right you should allow your knee to track over your toe, you should keep the weight through the centre of your front foot (not onto your toes), you should be upright with your elbows under the bar, you should be aiming to have your back leg as straight as possible, and when in the bottom position your hamstring should be close to toughing your calf.